gcc2ge/cosmos.py/docs/index.rst

     :align: center

-Welcome to the official documentation for the Python version of the Terra SDK.
-The Terra SDK is a simple library toolkit for building software that can interacts with the Terra blockchain.
+Welcome to the official documentation for the Terra Python SDK, a simple library toolkit for building software that interacts with the Terra blockchain.

 Unfamiliar with Terra? → `Check out Terra Docs <https://docs.terra.money>`_